Axway/amplify-central/content/en/docs/amplify_relnotes/20220330_marketplace_relnotes.md

 The following new features and enhancements are available in this update:

-* Consumers can accept the Marketplace Terms & Conditions the first time they navigate to the Marketplace
+* Consumers can accept the Marketplace Terms & Conditions the first time they navigate to the Marketplace.
-* Consumer will see only active product versions
+* Consumer will see only active product versions.
-* Consumers can download the API swagger definition from the Marketplace product
+* Consumers can download the API swagger definition from the Marketplace product.
-* Consumers can explore the product documents and articles from the Documentation tab of a product
+* Consumers can explore the product documents and articles from the Documentation tab of a product.

 ## Fixed issues